TMTien3004/Computer-Vision/README.md

 ## Virtual Mouse Clicker
 ### Features
-WIP
+You can control your computer mouse by using your index and middle fingers.
 ### Instructions
-WIP
+Use your index finger and hover around the purple box on the camera to scroll your mouse around the screen.
+If you want to click, raise both your index and middle finger.

 ## Acknowledgments
-The idea for this project came from Murtaza Hassan, the person behind the video: "Advanced Computer Vision with Python" by freeCodeCamp.
+The idea for this project came from Murtaza Hassan, the person behind the video: "Advanced Computer Vision with Python" from freeCodeCamp.